Our daily reality of gun violence and trauma: Q&A with teen activist Edna Chavez

 Taking the stage at the March for Our Lives rally in Washington D.C. earlier this year, 18-year-old Edna Chavez described her daily reality of gun violence and trauma: “I have lived in South Los Angeles my entire life and have lost many loved ones to gun violence.
 This is normal.
 It's normal to the point that I learned to duck from bullets before I learned how to read.”

-Edna shared how her 14-year-old brother Ricardo died during a shooting outside their home — every year routine gun violence kills thousands of victims like him and disproportionately affects communities of colour.
+Edna shared how her 14-year-old brother Ricardo died during a shooting outside their home — every year routine gun violence in the U.S. kills thousands of victims like him and disproportionately affects communities of colour.
 Edna asked the crowds to chant Ricardo’s name and to remember her words: “Mi nombre, my name, is Edna Lizbeth Chavez.
 Remember my name.
 Remember these faces.
 Remember us and how we’re making a change.”

 As a youth leader at Community Coalition — a nonprofit that works to combat addiction, crime, violence and poverty in South L.A. — Edna is helping build the next generation of student activists.
 I spoke with Edna to discuss the trauma of gun violence, how the government can support students of colour and her advice for other young leaders.